websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/fundamentals.md

 # Fundamentals

-The fundamentals of developing on Liferay DXP and customizing it are perhaps best learned in the context of projects.
-It's in projects that you configure access to  DXP's API, extend and override  DXP features, and package your software for deployment.
-Projects are developed as OSGi JARs, but are all installed to Liferay's OSGi framework as OSGi bundles (modules).
-These modules can depend on external Java packages, share Java packages, and be manipulated at run time via Apache Gogo Shell.
-The fundamentals are explained in the context of projects so that you understand them in a practical sense and can apply them right away.
-Here are the fundamental topics:
+Liferay development projects consist primarily of simple .jar files.
+These contain a few extra configuration files that make them OSGi modules, but they're easily understandable by anyone who knows Java.

+Part of the power of OSGi is that you have a single, consistent way to build projects that access DXP's API, extend and override various features, or package new software for deployment.
+These projects, or modules, form an ecosystem where they can depend on each other for functionality and be manipulated at runtime.

+These are the fundamentals of Liferay DXP's ecosystem.

 * **[Module Projects](./module-projects.md)** explains what an OSGi module is, its project structure, and how it is used by Liferay's OSGi framework.

 * **[Configuring Dependencies](./configuring-dependencies/configuring-dependencies.md)** demonstrates how to identify and configure Liferay artifacts and third-party artifacts to use their Java packages in your projects.

-* **[Importing](./importing-packages.md) and [Exporting Packages](./exporting-packages.md)** shows how to import the packages your projects need and export packages your projects provide.
+* **[Importing](./importing-packages.md) and [Exporting Packages](./exporting-packages.md)** shows how to use functionality from other modules and publish your functionality for other modules to use.
 Liferay's tooling detects package use and specifies package imports automatically.

-* **[Semantic Versioning](./semantic-versioning.md)** shows how Liferay uses a standard for ascribing meaning to major, minor, and micro versions of modules and Java packages.
+* **[Semantic Versioning](./semantic-versioning.md)** describes how Liferay manages dependencies on code as it evolves to new versions, so that you can use the same mechanism to manage your version and avoid code breakage.

-* **[Gogo Shell](./using-felix-gogo-shell.md)** enables you to examine components, debug issues, and manage deployments.
+* **[Gogo Shell](./using-felix-gogo-shell.md)** shows how you can examine components, debug issues, and manage deployments at runtime by issuing commands into a shell.

-Start with understanding how module projects are used in development.
+You can begin by learning about [module projects](./module-projects.md).